 It’s almost a no brainer for traditional real estate to build coworking themselves when you consider these numbers: CBRE says 45 % of corporations expect substantial to moderate usage of flexible space by 2020.
 JLL is forecasting revolution by predicting that by 2030, flexible space will comprise of up to 30% of all offices.

 It means corporations will also have to embrace the coworking move, isn’t it?

 Again, yes, The most staggering number is that 41% (!) of all leased or owned corporate office space in the U.S. is vacant but paid for.
 The cost of this is roughly 150 billion USD and what is even more surprising is that the percentages are pretty consistent internationally.

 Something is happening and it’s here to stay.
-What’s clear is that we need a way more effective approach to how we use spaces, one that is more flexible to evolving business needs.
+What’s clear is that we need a far more effective approach on how we use space, one that is more flexible to evolving business needs.

 What if you have coffee places with underused premises and people can book a desk through an app for a few hours to work?.
 Or what if you have restaurants that fill with workers during the mornings.
 This isn’t sci-fi but a reality already taking place.
 It’s all just a question of scale.

 Join us at Coworking Europe Conference for more insights, data and connections!